Best automatic savings apps 2026

 Chip monitors your incomings and outgoings.
 Then, every few days it'll work out an affordable amount to save on your behalf (you'll get the option to cancel if you can't afford it right now).

 If you want to save more or less, you can tell the savings bot or even make a manual transfer.
-While the app pays you some interest on your savings each month, it's worth noting that you're charged a small fee for each autosave or recurring save you make.
+While the app pays you some interest on your savings each month, it's worth noting that you're charged a 45p fee for each autosave you make.

-And, like Plum, Chip is also compatible with most app-based banks: Monzo, Revolut and Starling.
+Like Plum, Chip is compatible with most app-based banks, including Monzo and Starling.
+However, it's no longer compatible with Revolut.

 -